nslay/ComputeBValue/README.txt

 have _Perfusion appended.
 -s -- Scale factor of target b-value image intensities (default 1.0).
 -A -- Load an existing ADC image to use for computing a b-value image.
+-I -- Initial expected b-value in a diffusion series of unknown b-values (default 0).

 #######################################################################
 # Models                                                              #